git-man/dotvim/README.md

-# Dotvim
+# My Dotvim

-Since Version 8 of Vim, the "package" ("pack") feature has made it easy to install plugins without relying on a plugin manager such as vundle.
+Since Version 8 of Vim, the *package* (*pack*) feature has made it easy to install plugins without relying on a plugin manager such as *vundle*.
 Nevertheless managing the plugins by hand or manually written scripts to keep all the git repos up-to-date is tedious.
-Therefore the plugin minpac minimal package manager has been introduced, which adds more convenient handling.
+Therefore the plugin **minpac** (*minimal package manager*) has been introduced, which adds more convenient handling.

+This fact has been incorporated within the last update.

+Please have a look into the **.vimrc** file for more information.

 ## Installation